-The ultimate guide to accessing airport lounges – including coverage, membership costs and shortcuts to access.
+The ultimate guide to accessing airport lounges – including coverage, membership costs and shortcuts to gain admittance.

-Airport lounges are a great way to take some of the stress out of your travels, by providing a serene escape from hectic airports while saving you some money on food and beverages.
-If you are a frequent traveler, you might already be considering a membership to a lounge network.
+Taking advantage of airport lounges is a great way to remove some of the stress from traveling: They provide a serene escape from hectic airports and save you some money on food and beverages.
+If you are a frequent traveler, you might be considering a membership to a lounge network.

 Many major airlines offer these plush lounges, as well as many private networks.
-Some memberships even allow you to access a wide variety of lounge brands, to boost your chances of finding a place to rest no matter where you travel.
+Some memberships even allow you to access a wide variety of lounge brands, boosting your chances of finding a place to rest no matter where you travel.

 Major airport lounge networks

 Most large airports have lounges, but there are hundreds of different brands out there.
 Many networks are run by individual airlines or airline alliances, while others are a collection of private brands.
 Here’s a quick look at some of the biggest lounge networks, what perks they offer and their coverage.

 |American Airlines Admirals Club||Good: nearly 50 locations and more than 60 partner lounges|

 |Alaska Airlines Lounges||Limited: 8 locations and 90+ partner lounges|

 |Delta Sky Club||Good: 50+ locations and partner lounges|